adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

     .RetiresOnSaturation();
 ```

-The problem is that they didn't pick the **best** way to express the test's
+The problem is that they didn't pick the **best** way to express the out's
 intent.

 By default, expectations don't have to be matched in _any_ particular